BoatTotheRight/GPA_Calculator/README.md

 # Georgia Tech GPA Calculator

 A simple python tool to keep track of and calculate your Georgia Tech GPA based on your credit hours taken and your grade in the class.
+The program is fairly robust and very hackable.

 ## Getting Started

-These instructions will help you instal the GPA Calculator on your computer
+These instructions will help you install the GPA Calculator on your computer

 ### Prerequisites